If you’re just starting a new blog, you’re going to love this post!

 Question: What is your niche?
 Can you make it more specific?

-One thing that I found incredibly helpful prior to even opening WordPress was to search the web and visit other sites of bloggers in your niche by performing a simple Google search.
+One thing that I found incredibly helpful prior to starting a blog was to search the web and visit other sites of bloggers in your niche by performing a simple Google search.

 When visiting other sites, see what stands out to you in both good, and perhaps not-so-good ways.